httpwg/http-extensions/draft-ietf-httpbis-origin-h3.md

 "control streams" for this purpose.

-Where {{ORIGIN}} indicates that the ORIGIN frame is sent on stream 0, this should be interpreted to mean the appropriate HTTP/3 control stream: that is, the ORIGIN frame is sent from servers to clients on the server's control stream.
+Where {{ORIGIN}} indicates that the ORIGIN frame is sent on stream 0, this should be interpreted to mean the HTTP/3 control stream: that is, the ORIGIN frame is sent from servers to clients on the server's control stream.

 HTTP/3 does not define a Flags field in the generic frame layout.
 As no flags